sebsauvage/Shaarli/doc/md/Upgrade-and-migration.md

 ### Note your current version

 If anything goes wrong, it's important for us to know which version you're upgrading from.
 The current version is present in the `version.php` file.

 ### Backup your data

 Shaarli stores all user data under the `data` directory:

-- `data/config.php` - main configuration file
+- `data/config.json.php` (or `data/config.php` for older Shaarli versions) - main configuration file
 - `data/datastore.php` - bookmarked links
 - `data/ipbans.php` - banned IP addresses
 - `data/updates.txt` - contains all automatic update to the configuration and datastore files already run